MariaPSegarra/Walk-with-me-project/README.md

 ####13/10/10
 I mananged to finish the project but I'm not fully satisafied.
 As mentioned above there are some responsive issues I think I'll be able to solve them further along the line as I progress with the course.

+###Acknowledgments
+W3schools and FreeCodeCamp as well as documents from Bootstrap page have been very important at the time of finding my way around the code.